lucianoayres/octask/README.md

 Whether you're planning to conquer the world or just finally clean out the garage, Octasks offers two prompt versions to suit your needs:

--   **Insights Mode 🕵️**: Think of it as a friendly chat where the LLM asks you questions to understand exactly what you're aiming for.
+-   [**Insights Mode**](./prompts/Octasks_Insights.txt) 🕵️: Think of it as a friendly chat where the LLM asks you questions to understand exactly what you're aiming for.
--   **Express Mode ⚡**: For when you need a task definition faster than you can say "procrastination."
+-   [**Express Mode**](./prompts/Octasks_Express.txt) ⚡: For when you need a task definition faster than you can say "procrastination."

 ## Why Use Octasks? 🤔